yaya2devops/xpindacloud/README.md

 Consider the adage: are you having years of experiences or repeating the same year over and over?
 <br>
 <br>
-Certs are a form of self-challenge and self-growth and my advice is to ignore most people because they do not have your best interests at heart.
+Certs are a form of self-growth and my advice is to ignore most people because they do not have your best interests at heart.
 <br>
 <br>
 Continue to look on my [cloud Journey](https://github.com/Y4HYA4/ExperienceInCloud/tree/main/Certifications!#readme)!